cosmos/ibc/spec/core/v2/ics-002-client-semantics/README.md

 #### `Counterparty`

 `Counterparty` is the data structure responsible for maintating the counterparty informations.
-A chain will be able to identify and register counterparties chains

 ```typescript
 interface Counterparty {